 The sunroof also has a sunshade that can be pulled forward to block the rays of the sun.
 Open and close the sunshade manually.

-If an object is in the path of the sunroof while it is closing, the anti-pinch feature will detect the object and stop the sunroof.
+If an object is in the path of the sunroof while it is closing, the automatic reversal system will detect the object and stop the sunroof.